robbernabe/bucket-grep/README.md

 ./grucket.sh search_terms.txt
 ```

-`grucket` will recursively search all files in the bucket matching the search term.
+`grucket` will recursively search all files in the bucket whose name begins with `FILE_PREFIX` and return all matches.